|Last updated 1 July 2021|

 | David Wilkinson, then an engineer on the ELDO project, writes:|

 The news was all over the TV and next day’s papers so I had to urgently phone my parents from the hotel.
 One enterprising bloke spoke to the media and earned a good night on the town.
 The next morning we took off in another British Eagle Britannia, drinks on the house all the way, but we only found that out after the flight!
 British Eagle owner Mr.Bamberg was standing at the bottom of the steps as we boarded to make sure things went well.
-G-ANCG lay on its belly beside the main road Canterbury to London for ages, so Mr. Bamberg had the sides painted over to cover up the bad advertisement for his airline."
+G-ANCG lay on its belly beside the main road Canterbury to London for ages, Mr. Bamberg having quickly had the airline name painted over.

-There were pleasant stopovers/ delays in Bombay, Colombo and Singapore in pretty good hotels.
-The 24 hour stopovers allowed us to buy stuff Duty Free for our return.
-I remember a maintenance delay at Cocos Islands when a senior manager was furious that he would miss a critical meeting in Australia due to the delay
+There were pleasant stopovers in Bombay, Colombo and Singapore in pretty good hotels.
+The 24 hour stopovers allowed us to buy Duty Free goods for our return."

 |Non-scheduled WRE charters during 1966|